Master's International Program Requirements

 - Completion of all Quarterly Reports and Practicum forms throughout service

-Master's International students must complete 42 credit hours at the School of Public Health and Tropical Medicine.
-This includes the core courses and any required coursework laid out by one of the school's seven departments (Biostatistics and Bioinformatics, Global Community Health and Behavioral Sciences, Global Environmental Health Sciences, Epidemiology, Global Health Systems and Development or Tropical Medicine).
-You can find more information about departmental requires on departmental homepages.
+Master's International students must complete course work portion of their degree.
+This includes the core courses and all required coursework for a master's degree in one of the school's departments (Biostatistics and Bioinformatics, Global Community Health and Behavioral Sciences, Global Environmental Health Sciences, Epidemiology, Global Health Systems and Development or Tropical Medicine).
+You can find more information about each degree on departmental homepages.

 - Students choose a public health project or activity they implement during their Peace Corps service

-- Students must complete a minimum of 200 or 300 hours working on this project
+- Students must complete a minimum of 200 to 300 hours working on this project

 - Throughout their project students will submit updates to their academic advisor and Peace Corps Programs office